Introduction

 Imaging

-- Ultrasound – good first line investigation (especially with a transvaginal approach) if the differential includes gynaecological pathology
+- Ultrasound – good first line investigation if the differential includes gynaecological pathology, especially with a transvaginal approach

-- Useful in children as can minimise radiation exposure
+- Also useful in children and pregnant patients as first line imaging, as can minimise radiation exposure

-- Computed Tomography – Good sensitivity and specificity, able to delineate multiple differentials including gastrointestinal and urological causes
+- Computed Tomography (CT) – Provides good sensitivity and specificity for an acute appendicitis, and can assess for alternative differentials including gastrointestinal and urological causes

 Risk Stratification Scores